ddubson/cloud-native-kotlin/README.md

 This endpoint has a Circuit Breaker (Hystrix) which falls back to a method that provides an empty list in case of failure of execution of original method.

+## Hystrix Dashboard

+Navigate to `localhost:8889/hystrix` to find the Hystrix dashboard.

+To view Hystrix metrics for `reservation-client`, enter `http://localhost:8081/hystrix.stream` into the main panel